 5. Nebraska Junk Jaunt, Central Nebraska

 Farmland on both sides of the two lane highway, the sandy shores of Calamus Reservoir nearby.
 Rolling sandhills to discover.
 If this sounds like your type of scenery you’ll love the fun and beautiful scenery that awaits on the Nebraska Junk Jaunt.
-This isn’t actually one festival but rather multiple festivals in each small town you choose to stop at on the route.
+This isn’t actually one festival but rather multiple activities and garage sales in each small town you choose to stop at on the route.
 Nebraska’s Junk Jaunt is 350 miles of great scenery, great food, and small town friendliness.
+We did the Junk Jaunt a couple of years ago as a girls’ trip.
+We had so much fun driving down the country roads, stopping into small towns, and pulling over to see what bargains we could find.

-And of course, there are treasures to be had at any of the more than 450 vendors that typically participate.
+There are treasures to be had at any of the more than 450 vendors that typically participate.
 The Junk Jaunt route is along Highway 11, 91, and 2 in central Nebraska.
 You’ll go through the scenic sandhills and can drive two of Nebraska’s most scenic byways, The Sandhills Journey Scenic Byway and The Loup Rivers Scenic Byway.
-Always held the last weekend in September, this year’s Junk Jaunt is September 24–26.
+Always held the last weekend in September, this year’s Junk Jaunt is September 22–24.
 Stop into any of the small town diners for fabulous country cooking.

 6. Harvest Moon Festival, Chadron